How to make Word documents accessible

 Who this checklist is for

-Use this checklist if you have already created or received a Word document, or PDF created from Word, and you plan to upload it to our websites.
+Use this checklist if you have already produced a Word document, or a PDF created from Word, and you plan to upload it to our websites.

-You may not be able to fix documents created by another team or organisation.
-But knowing how to spot issues helps you decide when to:
+You may not be able to fix documents from another team, but spotting issues helps you decide when to:

 - avoid relying on an inaccessible file

-If the owner cannot improve it straight away, or the file comes from outside the council, include the key information as webpage text before publishing.
+If the document owner cannot fix it straight away, include all key information as accessible webpage text before publishing.

 Check 1: The document title